We are currently trialling Click & Collect in across the UK with more coming soon. Find out below which stores are currently offering Click & Collect.

-If you would like your card to feature a traditional emblem of Easter that's full of character and charm, try using the Deer Multi Media Die or the Silhouette Rabbit.
-The First Edition Bird Dies are a versatile stencil that allows you to create less traditional paper tableaus featuring hummingbirds, canaries, and more.
+If you would like your card to feature a traditional emblem of Easter that's full of character and charm, try using the one of our adorable Spring Dies to bring your work to life.

 Ideal for creating a base for your greeting, colourful cards and papers are sure to make your card stand out.

-Patterned cards such as the Pretty Petals Paper Pack is fantastic for creating simple but vibrant backgrounds - pre-patterned with flowers and geometrics, they are speedy and simple to work with and add beautiful effects with little effort.
-The Colours Paper Pack features a variety of plain card so you can cut and create your own backdrops and scenes if you want your card more personalised.
+Card packs such are fantastic for creating simple but vibrant backgrounds, they are speedy and simple to work with and add beautiful effects with little effort.
+Or, if you prefer to work with paper, you can get packs that feature a variety of plain and patterned designs so you can cut and create your own backdrops and scenes if you want your card more personalised.